alankowandy/hiking-trails-app/README.md

 ## External Database

 This app uses an external database called Supabase to store and retrieve trail information.
-Please note that the database might be temporarily disabled.
-If you encounter any issues related to the database, please contact me and I will restore the database.
+Note: The Supabase backend may be temporarily inactive.
+In that case, data loading features may not be available.

 ## Screenshots